Our physical school building may be closed, but it'll take more than that to stop our learning journey!

 Please be aware that our Indoor P.E is on Wednesday and our Outdoor P.E is on Tuesday.

 Year 4 children are expected to continue to develop their independent working behaviours and become more responsible for their own learning.

 We learn in a variety of different ways in Year 4, taking our direction from the National Curriculum.
-Our topic for the Autumn Term 3 is the Anglo Saxons.
+Our topic for the Summer Term 2 is Rivers.
 You can find out more about what Birch Class will be up to on our Topic Web, ready to download below.

 Homework is given out every Friday and is due in again on Wednesday.
 The children can expect Spellings, Maths work and usually an English or Topic-based activity.
 They are also expected to read ten pages a day, five days a week.
 The children should not be working more than an hour and a half a week on their assigned task, although any extra research or practice they would like to do is always warmly welcomed.